10 Common Propane Tank Problems (and how to take care of them)

 For larger tanks, laws can vary from state to state.
 If you’re renting a tank, the company you rent from is responsible for ensuring that your tank is certified correctly.
 If you buy your tank, be sure to buy from a reputable company that can service your tank and make sure it’s adequately certified.

-Here at Affordable Tanks, we don’t just sell you tanks, but we ensure that the tank you buy is properly certified and in good working order.
+Here at Affordable Tanks, we don’t just sell you tanks.
+We also ensure that the tank you buy is properly certified and in good working order.
 We are committed to keeping your tank serviced, well-maintained, and in compliance with all local laws.

 5. Danger of Explosion